react-native-google-signin/google-signin/docs/get-config-file.md

 ## Get configuration file

+Please NOTE that you **do not** need firebase to get the necessary files and SHA1 hashes, but this tutorial is written assuming that you do have firebase.
+We currently do not have tutorial for the non-firebase approach, but you're welcome to create it!

 If you don't already have a project in Firebase you need to create one in order to generate credentials for an iOS and Android application.

-Please NOTE that you **do not** need firebase, to get the necessary files and SHA1 hashes, but this tutorial is written assuming that you do have firebase.
-We currently do not have tutorial for the non-firebase approach, but you're welcome to create it!

 [Firebase console](https://console.firebase.google.com/u/0/)